Do you struggle with your goals?

 When I made my resolutions – they were career goals.
 What I didn’t consider, however, was the fact I was about to embark on a new career of Flying the Friendly Skies.
 Yep, that’s right, I set goals related to my marketing /editorial vocation – and then I took the skies of United Airlines.

 I chose to see the world.
 More than 20 countries and 8 years later; I landed back on terra firma.
-In doing so, I didn’t achieve the goals I set in 2007 but I did achieve a few undeclared goals as a result of my temporary career change.
+In doing so, I didn’t achieve the goals I set in 2007, but I did accomplish a few undeclared goals as a result of my temporary career change.

 A lot of us make goals, but we fail at achieving them because they’re not aligned with the path we choose.
 Although I didn’t realize at the time, I had a different vision for my life.